 Dr. Jenny Radesky from Boston Medical Center recently released a study on the effects cell phone use by parents or caregivers had on their children.
 Not surprisingly, the study revealed that when parents used their phones in front of their children, the children exhibited behaviors where they tried to get their parent’s attention.

-The study also found that parents often showed annoyance at children when the parents were interrupted from their phones.
+The study also found that parents often showed annoyance at children when they were interrupted from their phones.
 And the little interaction that parents or caregivers had with their children were more negative or harsh.

 As a pediatrician who believes that children need to form strong attachments to parents during their first five years of life in order to have a strong sense of security throughout their lives, this study breaks my heart.